Nereare/Grimoire/CONTRIBUTING.md

 1. Read [contributing guidelines](CONTRIBUTING.md).
 2. Read [Code of Conduct](CODE-OF-CONDUCT.md).
-3. Increase the version numbers in any examples files, the [package.json](package.json), and the [gemspec](grimoire.gemspec) files to the new version that this Pull Request would represent.
+3. Increase the version numbers in any examples files, the [package.json](package.json), and the [PHP meta file](?) files to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the approval of the project owner.

 ## Reporting a Bug & Requesting Features